310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 Although, I’m not yet capable of expanding myself to accomplish so much, and on top of that, to succeed in every single thing I try.
 {% endbubble %}

-{% bubble Kaoru v2 %}
+{% bubble Kaoru grin %}
 It’ll be fine, won’t it?
 Hard work should be rewarded, right?
 If people like you can’t make their dreams come true—

 If *you* can’t be happy, then people like me are screwed~♪
 {% endbubble %}

-{% bubble Chiaki glare %}
+{% bubble Chiaki serious %}
-What’s that supposed to mean…?
+What’s *that* supposed to mean…?
 What are you going to do after graduation, Hakaze?
 Did you actually give it any thought?
 {% endbubble %}

 {% bubble Kaoru v2 %}